For Prospective Students

 What if I have taken AP Bio or Anatomy and Physiology in High School?

 If you have taken advanced placement biology in high school, the Biology Department recommends that you begin with an introductory course in an area that you have not studied.
-If you have taken Anatomy and Physiology, you could start with Microbiology or Botany.
-If you have taken AP Bio, choose an area to explore in more depth, such as Marine Biology.
-Alternatively, you may enroll in a 200-level course such as Biometrics, Environmental Biology, Emerging Diseases, Cell Biology, or Evolution.
+If you have taken Anatomy and Physiology or AP Biology, you could start with Botany, Zoology, or Microbiology.
+Alternatively, you may enroll in a 200-level course such as Biometrics, Emerging Diseases, or Cell Biology.

 Are there other courses I should take in my first year at Beloit College as a Biology major?

 Potential Biology majors are strongly encouraged to take a total of 3 science and math courses during their first year.
-All Biology majors require at least introductory chemistry (CHEM 117) and either Organic Chemistry (CHEM 230) or Environmental, Analytical, and Geochemistry (CHEM 220), as well as Calculus.
+All Biology majors require at least introductory chemistry (CHEM 117) and at least one additional course in Chemistry, Computer Science, Geology, Mathematics, or other related subject.
 It's a great idea to take some of these courses your first year.

 If you have arrived at Beloit with AP science or math credits, and/or if you are eager to get on to advanced courses such as Genetics, you should consider taking Biometrics (BIOL 247), during your first year.
 This course introduces experimental design and biological statistics.